 “When asked what they believed were the biggest reasons for teen driving crashes, Virginians responded: distraction by cell phone, lack of driving experience, distraction by passengers, and drinking and driving."
 [But what about the lack of any formal, methodical, systematic, detailed, in-car instruction?]

 How to do this?
-Well, there are a few ways we can think of, but we’re sure there are lots more.
-Here’s a few we’ve come up with:
+We're sure there are many, but here are a few we’ve come up with:

-First, take a program like Ashburn Driving School’s behind-the-wheel course, and scale it to the point where it’s become a standard program all across the state—and eventually the nation.
+First, take a program like Ashburn Driving School’s behind-the-wheel course, and scale it to become a standard program all across the state—and eventually the nation.